De Havilland Mosquito: Prototypes and test flights

-Construction of the fighter prototype, W4052, was also carried out at the secret Salisbury Hall facility.
+Construction of the fighter prototype, W4052, was also carried out at Salisbury Hall.
 It was powered by 1460 hp Merlin 21s, and had an altered canopy structure with a flat, bullet-proof windscreen; the solid nose had mounted four .303 British Browning machine guns and their ammunition boxes, accessible by a large, sideways hinged panel.
 Four 20-mm Hispano Mk.II cannon were housed in a compartment under the cockpit floor with the breeches projecting into the bomb bay and the automatic bomb bay doors were replaced by manually operated bay doors, which incorporated cartridge ejector chutes.

 As a day and night fighter, prototype W4052 was equipped with AI Mk IV equipment, complete with an "arrowhead" transmission aerial mounted between the central Brownings and receiving aerials through the outer wing tips, and it was painted in black RDM2a "Special Night" finish.
 It was also the first prototype constructed with the extended engine nacelles.
 W4052 was later tested with other modifications, including bomb racks, drop tanks, barrage balloon cable cutters in the leading edge of the wings, Hamilton airscrews and braking propellers, and drooping aileron systems that enabled steep approaches and a larger rudder tab.
-The prototype continued to serve as a test machine until it was scrapped on 28 January 1946.
+It continued to serve as a test machine until it was scrapped on 28 January 1946.
 4055 flew the first operational Mosquito flight on 17 September 1941.

 During flight testing, the Mosquito prototypes were modified to test a number of configurations.
 W4050 was fitted with a turret behind the cockpit for drag tests, after which the idea was abandoned in July 1941.
 W4052 had the first version of the Youngman Frill airbrake fitted to the fighter prototype.
 The frill was mounted around the fuselage behind the wing and was opened by bellows and venturi effect to provide rapid deceleration during interceptions and was tested between January and August 1942, but was also abandoned when lowering the undercarriage was found to have the same effect with less buffeting.